Fair trade vs organic: what’s the difference?

 Equity standards

 Genuine fair trade aims to give a leg up to people who have been historically disadvantaged.
 Most notably, this means prioritizing small-scale, family-owned farms.
-The average fair trade producer’s farm plot is 1.4 hectares, whereas the world average is over 6 times that size.
+The average fair trade producer’s farm plot is 1.4 hectares, according to Fairtrade International, whereas the world average is over 6 times that size.
 We know that small-scale farmers are better for the environment, but traditionally they have struggled to compete on the market with larger-scale producers.
 However, when small farmers gather into cooperatives, they can produce enough for larger buyers without having such a detrimental impact on the environment.

 Who wins the fair trade vs organic debate?